rmjarvis/TreeCorr/docs/patches.rst

 .. _Comparison:
 .. admonition:: Comparison with other implementations

-    Before implementing K-Means in TreeCorr, I investigated what other options there were in the Python landscape.
+    Before implementing k-means in TreeCorr, I investigated what other options there were in the Python landscape.
 I found the following implementations:

     * `scipy.cluster.vq.kmeans <https://docs.scipy.org/doc/scipy/reference/generated/scipy.cluster.vq.kmeans.html>`_